lianqi1008/MCM/readme.md

 # MCM

-This is a Pytorch implementation of the paper "**You Can Mask More For Extremely Low-Bitrate Image Compression**".
+This is the Pytorch implementation of the paper "**You Can Mask More For Extremely Low-Bitrate Image Compression**".
 [[Arxiv Paper](https://arxiv.org/abs/2306.15561)]

-This repo defines the masked compression model
-(MCM) for extremely low-bitrate image compression in "You Can Mask More For Extremely Low-Bitrate Image Compression".
+This repo defines the **Masked Compression Model (MCM)** for extremely low-bitrate image compression in the paper above.

 ![Framework](./assets/framework.jpg)